-The complete SWAP report is available at the Water Department or online at www.mass.gov./dep/water/drinking/sourcewa.htm#reports.
+The complete SWAP report is available at the Water Department or online at www.mass.gov./service-details/the-source-water-assessment-protection-swap-program.
 For more information please contact the Water Department at (508) 867-0207.

 The overall ranking of susceptibility to contamination for the system is High, based on possible microbial contaminants from aquatic wildlife.
-Also noted is a Medium Threat from the septic tanks and the heating fuel storage at the residences in the watershed.
-The report commends the water system for taking an active role in promoting source protection measures in the Water Supply Protection Area.
+Also noted is a Medium Threat from the septic tanks and the heating fuel storage at the residences in the watershed, The report commends the water system for taking an active role in promoting source protection measures in the Water Supply Protection Area.

-2017 WATER QUALITY TESTING RESULTS
+2018 WATER QUALITY TESTING RESULTS

-Microbiological Contaminants Highest number positive in monthly routine samples MCL MCLG Violation (Y/N) Possible Source(s) of Contamination Total coliform 0 1 0 Ν Naturally present in the environment
+Microbiological Contaminants Highest number positive in monthly routine samples MCL MCLG Violation (Y/N) Possible Source(s) of Contamination Total coliform 0 1 0 N Naturally present in the environment